barakugav/executorch-rs/executorch-sys/README.md

 ```
 Note that the ops and kernels libs are linked with `+whole-archive` to ensure that all symbols are included in the binary.

+The `EXECUTORCH_RS_EXECUTORCH_LIB_DIR` environment variable should be set to the path of the C++ build output.
+If its not provided, its the resposibility of the binary to add the libs directories to the linker search path, and
+the crate will just link to the static libraries using `cargo::rustc-link-lib=...`.

+If you want to link to executorch libs yourself, set the environment variable `EXECUTORCH_RS_LINK` to `0`, and
+the crate will not link to any library and not modify the linker search path.

 ## Cargo Features
 - `data-loader`